naoyamuto/trySwift/README.md

 # try!
 Swift conference site
 _try!
 Swift_ is conference all about Swift and why you should be using it if you’re not already happening **March 2nd-4th** in the wonderful **Something Labs** in **Tokyo, Japan**.
 Want to come but need help getting here?
 Check out our [diversity scholarships]() and our [tips to convince your boss]().

+This section should be easy to read to get the details.
+So it should just be:

+* try!
+Swift
+* Meet, Learn, Eat (we need a clever tagline like this)
+* March 2nd - 4th
+* Tokyo, Japan (still ironing out the venue - looking for a bigger one at the moment, so just Tokyo is fine)

 ## Other Conference Websites for Inspiration

 * http://www.awssummit.tokyo/